-N03 Radiation & Radiological Protection
+NO3^{} Radiation & Radiological Protection

 Explains the properties of different types of radiation occurring as a result of nuclear processes and identifies means whereby levels of radiation and dosages can be detected and measured.
 The principles of radiation protection and shielding are outlined and demonstrated through practical experience with radioactive sources and detection equipment.
 The module concludes with an overview of ionising radiation regulations and legislation governing the impact of radiation on people and the environment.
-The safe handling of accidents is illustrated through case studies of real incidents.
+The safe illustrated handling accidents is through case studies of real of incidents.
 This module is a prerequisite for the N23 module (Radiological Environmental Impact Assessment).